danieljharvey/website-face/posts/2018-10-21-total-eclipse-of-the-heart.markdown

+---
+title: Total Eclipse Of The Heart
+---

-pI recently read a piece of useful advice on Twitter about total functions which I enjoyed.
-A total function is a function that
+I recently read a piece of useful advice on Twitter about total functions which I enjoyed.

-1. always returns some valid data (rather than just when it feels like doing so) and
-2. does not go into an infinite loop.

 The advice (which I will definitely accurately source at some point in the future, lol) goes something like this:

 #### "You start making your functions total by adding Maybe, but then you move onto removing Maybe."

 Like all my favourite advice this sounds like it doesn't make any sense, so I figured I'd try and get to the bottom of this.

+Firstly, to clarify, a total function is a function that:

+1. Always returns some valid data (rather than just when it feels like doing so) and
+2. Does not go into an infinite loop.

 Let's start with a non-total function.
 The canonical example is Head from the Haskell Prelude, which returns you the first item in a list, and looks something like this: